How to Keep Your Garden Center Successful in the Slow Season

 Hatch green chiles are all the rage in the late summer and fall, but try the Colorado chiles at Denver-based Country Fair Garden Center and you might become a convert for life.

-“Everybody has their own thoughts about chiles,” says [Marketing Manager] Candi Gerace, “but these are bigger, they’re thicker, they’re meatier.
+“Everybody has their own thoughts about chiles,” says Marketing Manager Candi Gerace, “but these are bigger, thicker, meatier.
 I’ve always done the Colorado chiles.”

 Yet gardening is, for many, a seasonal hobby.
 That’s a challenge garden centers must contend with year after year, with up to 2/3 of annual sales concentrated in the spring months.
 Riding out those seasonal fluctuations requires strategic thinking, but it can be fun, too.

 “As far as increasing sales in the off season, we try different things all the time, whether it be different types of sales, bringing in different types of product different classes, additional advertising,” Gerace tells us.

 “The chile roasting is great. … We started chile roasting in August, so we’ve been doing it about four weeks now.
 We get our chiles in Colorado—they’re Pueblo chiles.
 We chose to support our local farmers.”